Back to Top

 Registered Behavior Technician

 There are a growing number of opportunities for Registered Behavior Technicians (RBT®), including jobs in psychiatric care, behavioral disorders, mental health, and education.
-This 100% online registered behavior technician certification course is designed to provide you with comprehensive knowledge to gain the essential skills you need to meet the 40-hour training component and begin a career as a registered behavior technician.
+This 100% online registered behavior technician certification course is designed to provide you with comprehensive knowledge to gain the essential skills you need to meet the 40-hour training component to begin a career as a registered behavior technician.

 During the 40-hour registered behavior technician training course, you have access to a Board-Certified Behavior Analyst (BCBA®) who will provide feedback on in-course assignments designed to specifically prepare you for the Initial Competency Assessment.